OhWalP/ohwalp.github.io/README.md

 # ohwalp.github.io
 Official OhWalP's site (will be main site soon)
-I will remove the carrd one and replace it with one
+It is almost done importing every from the previous (https://ohwalp.carrd.co) one to this brand new one (https://ohwalp.github.io)